osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 ### Request Body

-DataView object - A DataView object whose Id is null or unspecified<br/>
+A DataView object whose Id is null or unspecified<br/>

 ```json
 {